LAVA-LAB/logRASM/ReadMe.md

   <img src="./img/table-partial-sb3.png" width="400px">

+> **_NOTE:_** We have experienced that the code runs slightly slower in the Docker container than when built from source.
+Thus, even though the results above are produced on the
+> same machine as in [1], the resulting runtimes are higher.

 ## Reproducing the results from [1] completely

 To reproduce the experiments completely, run all of the following commands.
 Note that the expected total runtime is multiple weeks.